Hammerfest: Municipal history

 The municipality called Hammerfest by og landdistrikt was established on 1 January 1838 (see formannskapsdistrikt law).
 It included the town of Hammerfest and the vast rural district surrounding it.
 The law required that all towns should be separated from their rural districts, but because of low population, and very few voters, this was impossible to carry out for Hammerfest in 1838.
 (This was also the case in the other towns in Finnmark: Vadsø and Vardø.)
 In 1839, the northern district (population: 498) was separated to become the new Maasø Municipality.
 This left Hammerfest by og landdistrikt with 2,024 residents.
 On 1 January 1852, Hammerfest was divided.
 The rural district outside of the town (population: 1,256) became the new municipality of Hammerfest landdistrikt.
 This left just the town remaining in what was once a vast municipality of Hammerfest.
 The town at this time had 1,125 residents.
 (The rural district was later divided into Sørøysund Municipality in the north and Kvalsund Municipality in the south.)
 On 1 January 1992, the town of Hammerfest (population: 6,909) was merged with the neighboring Sørøysund Municipality (population: 2,341) to form a new, larger Hammerfest Municipality.

 Climate

-The climate is Dfc (subarctic), just above tundra, but with daily means in July and August above 10 C (50 F).
+The climate is Dfc (subarctic).
 It features short, cool summers and long, cold (though mild for its latitude) winters.